obfuscar/docs/getting-started/configuration.rst

    <Module file="$(InPath)\BasicExampleExe.exe" />

-A few special variables have functionality besides supporting variable expansion:
+A few special variables have additional effects:

 - The variable ``InPath`` is used when resolving dependencies by searching the specified path.
-The default of ``Inpath`` is the current working directory (".").
+The default of ``InPath`` is the current working directory (".").
-- The variable OutPath is used as the output path for the obfuscated assemblies and the logfile specified in the variable ``LogFile``.
- The default of ``Inpath`` is the current working directory (".").
+- The variable ``OutPath`` is used as the output path for the obfuscated assemblies and the logfile specified in the variable ``LogFile``.
+The default of ``OutPath`` is the current working directory (".").

 Assembly Search Path (2.2.5+)
 -----------------------------